Eating D18 Durian Feels Like Riding Into The Sunset

 There is also D18.

 D18 is a registered durian type.
-But there is also an unregistered cultivar with Thai origins that goes by the moniker D18.
+But there is also an unregistered cultivar with Thai origins that goes by the moniker D18 big bun.

 We are going to talk about the officially registered D18 here.

 It also goes by a popular alias sunset.
-The mandarin name is xi yang hong (夕阳红) which translates to red sunset.
+The mandarin name is a classy sounding xi yang hong (夕阳红) which translates to red sunset.
 An indication of what you can expect to see when opening up the durian.

 Features of D18 durian

-This is a typically medium to large sized durian fruit with an average weight of below 3kg.
+This is a typically medium to large sized durian fruit with an average weight of below 2kg.

 It’s stem is of average length and does not standout as a feature.

-The bottom of the husk where the seams meet has a small indented area in the style of XO.
+The bottom of the husk where the seams meet has a small indented area in the style of XO, but tinier.

 When you pull apart the husk to reveal it’s fruitlets, you will behold a sight filled with orangy-red.
-The majority of aril makes up 1 or 2 seeds and takes up a curved shape on top and flatlined below.
+The majority of lobes, or segments or pods or whatever you want to call it, makes up 1 or 2 seeds and takes up a curved shape on top and flatlined below.

 This creates an illustrated version of a sunset over the sea’s horizon.
 Thus the name.